Back to all posts

 }

-In our loader we have used similar functionality but has basically ported the AMSI patch in C#
+In our loader we use similar functionality but have ported the AMSI patch to C#:

 // AMSI Patch handler code snippet in C#